US, Chinese defence chiefs set to meet in Singapore

 Austin warned prior to Biden and Xi agreeing to resume military-to-military dialogue that accidents have the potential to spiral out of control, especially in the absence of open lines of communication between American and Chinese forces.

-The meeting between Austin and Dong followed a phone call between the pair in April, and offered hopes of further military talks.
+The highly anticipated meeting between Austin and Dong will follow a phone call between the pair in April, and offer hopes of further military talks to cool tensions.

+Austin and Dong will give speeches this weekend at the Shangri-La Dialogue in which they are expected to touch on a range of their nations’ pressure points.

+The United States, increasingly worried about China’s fast-developing military capabilities, has been strengthening its alliances and partnerships in the region to counter China’s growing assertiveness over Taiwan and in the South China Sea.